How to create rad employee welcome kits (with examples)

-The first day at a job can be nerve-wracking.
+We all know that the first day at a new job can be nerve-wracking.
 One of the easiest ways to help new hires take the edge off is to provide them with a welcome kit.
 But such kits do more than just greet your recruits—they should get new hires excited and set the tone for their role in your firm.
 That’s why putting together a rad new employee welcome kit is crucial.

 What is a welcome kit?